gemini88mill/encode/README.md

 ```

 ### Output to a file
-Use `--out` with hash, encode, or encrypt to write the result to disk instead of stdout.
+Use `--out` with hash or encode to write the result to disk instead of stdout.
+Encrypt writes to a file by default (project root) unless you provide `--out`.
 ```bash
 dotnet run -- hash SHA-256 "hello world" --out output.txt
 dotnet run -- encode base64 "hello world" --out output.txt